svetoslav-vladov/DevCampApi/README.md

 # Important:

-- check config directory, you need a config.env with your configurations
+- check config directory, you need a config.env with your configurations (rename "configExample.env" to "config.env")